When we camp we always plan out or meals and snacks before we head out to make sure we have everything, however, don’t forget the campfire desserts!

 Toss in 1lb of fresh berries and 2 tablespoons of sugar into a bowl for around 15 minutes to release the juices of the fruit.
 Personally, I like raspberries and blueberries, but feel free to cut up some strawberries, blackberries, pineapple, or any other fruits.

-Add 1/4 cup of butter to your cast iron skillet and give it a couple minutes to melt.
+Add 1/4 cup of butter to your cast iron skillet and give it a couple of minutes to melt.
 Now add 1″ cubes of pound cake to the melted butter while continuously flipping the cubes until the pound cake is lightly toasted.
 Once toasted, take the skillet off of the heat.

-Drop in your fruit and Rolos over the cubes and cover the skillet with foil.
+Drop-in your fruit and Rolos over the cubes and cover the skillet with foil.
 In about 15 minutes the fruit will be warm, the chocolate melted through and you will have a delicious berry poundcake skillet!